 In the United Kingdom, World Intellectual Property Day is observed through a range of activities including seminars, roundtable discussions, exhibitions and creative competitions, collectively aimed at raising awareness about the value of intellectual property.
 The UK Intellectual Property Office, along with other stakeholders, play a key role in spearheading these initiatives, fostering dialogue, and informing the public.
 World Intellectual Property Day is celebrated each year on April 26th.
 Individuals and organisations across the UK join their counterparts worldwide to reflect on the instrumental role that intellectual property rights play in shaping the future of innovation and creativity.

-Facts about World Intellectual Property Day
+Top 6 Facts for 2026 World Intellectual Property Day in the UK

 In the News and Trending in the UK for World Intellectual Property Day